gabeklein/expressive-mvc/README.md

 [Model hooks are lazy](#concept-lazy), and will only update for values seen to be in-use.

-A good idea is to destructure the values needed.
+A good idea is to destructure values as needed.
 This keeps intent clear, and avoids unexpected behavior.

-After destructuring though, we'll often still need access to full state.
-Covering for this, a `get` and `set` property are always defined (not to be confused with keywords).
+After destructuring though, we'll sometimes need access to the full state.
+For this, a `get` and `set` property are defined as a "loop-back" to state.

 ### `set`

-From the destructure, we have `set` to assign new values to state.
+We have `set` to assign new values to state.

 ```jsx
 const KitchenCounter = () => {